Syntactic Analysis

 Get syntaxer to work

-$ python solutions/syntaxer.py 'jpamb.cases.Simple.assertPositive:(I)V'
+$ uv run solutions/syntaxer.py 'jpamb.cases.Simple.assertPositive:(I)V'

-Play around with Tree-sitters playground
+Play around with Queries Tree-sitters playground

-Go to [ https://tree-sitter.github.io/tree-sitter/playground? ] and insert the code from jpamb.cases.Simple
+Go to https://tree-sitter.github.io/tree-sitter/7-playground.html and insert the code from jpamb.cases.Simple

-Enable Query and try of the first query in the syntaxer file.
+Enable Query and try the following query:

 You can write your own queries using the Query Syntax.